Aboriginal Initiatives Northern Nursing Program

 The College of Nursing has campuses in Prince Albert, Saskatoon and Regina and distributes our program to Yorkton and two northern sites - Île-à-la-Crosse and La Ronge.
 All students learn through a “blended-delivery” model, meaning classes are taken face-to-face and by video conferencing, web conferencing, blackboard online and lecture capture.
-In addition to these tools, the northern nursing program uses an innovative technology to teach students clinical skills: Remote Presence (RP) Telementoring.
-We use the RP7i, a ‘robot’, to allow our campus-based faculty to see, hear, interact with and provide instruction to northern students.
-At the same time, a local lab instructor will be on site to support the students’ learning.
-Tutors are also available to all nursing students.

 The College of Nursing’s Master of Nursing (MN) program is online, so students can take it from anywhere they have access to a computer and the internet.
 Many of our MN students continue to practice part-time, while enrolled in the program.
 Health regions in rural and remote areas may want to support two to three nurses taking the program at once, allowing the health region to form a support group and learning community.

 Similarly, the Nurse Practitioner (NP) program can be taught largely through internet-based web conferencing, making it accessible to students across the province.